Updated: Jul 2, 2021

 Speaking of email addresses, please pay the whopping $6 a month for a G-Suite so your email address is firstname.lastname@example.org.
 Using email@example.com screams rookie and lets possible business clients know you are not serious about your company.

-Getting a G-Suite includes a a couple email slots so always have a generic one for your website like email@example.com or firstname.lastname@example.org.
-Down the road, when your increase your team members, that email can be assigned to a (virtual) assitant.
+Getting a G-Suite includes a couple of email slots so always have a generic one for your websites like firstname.lastname@example.org or email@example.com.
+Down the road, when you increase your team members, that email can be assigned to a (virtual) assistant.
 If you and your business partner share a business card, the info@yourcompany also works for one card.

 So, what the heck is a "jolific" anyway?

 Our last name is Josey and we put a "Jo" spin on a lot of things.
-For example, our back yard is called the "Joasis."
-We have a "Jozebo," a hammock in the back corner we call "Johammocksburg," a fire pit called "Ring around the Josey" and a sand box called the "Josey Shore."
+For example, our backyard is called the "Joasis."
+We have a "Jozebo," a hammock in the back corner we call "Johammocksburg," a fire pit called "Ring around the Josey" and a sandbox called the "Josey Shore."
 In the spirit of the acorn we chose as our icon, we combined Josey with "prolific" and thus created, "Jolific."
-Issues with using a made up word is having to spell it ALL the time but to us, it's worth it.
-It's represents our personality and holds a lot of meaning for us.
+Issues with using a made-up word are having to spell it ALL the time but to us, it's worth it.
+It represents our personality and holds a lot of meaning for us.
 We never want to stop growing.